This post may contain affiliate links.

 Board games are a fun addition to any school day and I know just the one for Halloween.
 The Mystery Mansion game by Lakeshore is perfect for Halloween!
 It reinforces using context clues through a fun race to the spooky mystery mansion.

-I’m sure we will also read the Halloween stories in our October book basket one last time before they are put away for the year.
+I’m sure we will also read some of the Halloween chapter books we have in our October book basket too.

 Mad Libs is the perfect way to practice parts of speech.
 These Spooky Mad Libs are hilarious.
 I have sprinkled a few of these through the month of October and my kids always beg to complete another one.
 Yep, they beg for extra grammar practice.
 This is perfect for my grammar Halloween lesson plans.